rakibhasan-0/yotei/docs/Chapters/QA/SystemTest/writeSystemTest.md

 4. When you have navigated to the desired page, hit record and perform the steps you want the test to do.

 5. Copy the generated code you want to use and add it to your POM file.
 Refactor the code into different methods and update how the locators are retrieved if needed. **Note TODO write about bad locators hash id, nth etc**.
-Here's an example of how the code were refactored:
+Here's an example of how generated code can be refactored:

 ```ts
 import { type Page } from '@playwright/test'